and the effect of quality sleep on your child’s physical and mental development:

 - Check the mattress certificate to make sure the product you are buying has been subject to the necessary quality and safety checks.

 As we know, the right mattress can prevent the development of scoliosis, kyphosis, and spinal curvature.
 But a good quality orthopaedic mattress has many other benefits too: It regulates blood circulation and blood supply to all internal organs, prevents low bone density and stunted growth and helps your child wake up in a good mood and able to concentrate.
-And let’s not forget, if your child sleeps well, so do you, and if you are a single parent being both mum and dad, sleep is doubly important.
+And let’s not forget, if your child sleeps well, so do you, and naturally for single parents sleep is doubly important.
 So, a good mattress is an investment that will pay off for years to come.